paveldemeter/MERN_Assignment_Documentation/README.md

 As Nathaniel,
 > I want to be able to request more information from the business leaving my email and contact info, so I can learn more about the business.

-As the Owner,
+As the owner,

 > I want capabilities to view an admin page from which I can view all appointments and confirm new ones, so I can efficiently schedule.

-(Added after conversation with client)
+Initial user stories formed based on an introductory call and email with the client.
+Formal client business call, client was happy with user stories and discussed functionality of the owner/admins for the site.
+Added owner user stories:

+As the owner,

 > I want capabilities to view an admin page from which I can create, edit, and delete pictures to a gallery to give patrons haircut examples.

 > I want capabilities to view an admin page from which I can create, update, and remove products from my store to increase sales of my merchandise.

+> I want the capacity to create/send directed emails/texts to my barbers os that they can be notified of changes to the business and their schedule.

-## R5	Wireframes for multiple standard screen sizes, created using industry standard software
+## Wireframes for multiple standard screen sizes, created using industry standard software

-## R6	Screenshots of your Trello board throughout the duration of the project
+## Screenshots of your Trello board throughout the duration of the project

+The team discussed what project management method would be the most effective

 ![Trello Board](docs/Trello_Board_MERN_Project.png)
 *13/1/20*